Update - 25 Jul 2025 |

 Statements from other paediatric organisations

-Across the world, paediatric organisations are raising their concerns about the Middle East crisis, including:
+Across the world, paediatric organisations raised their concerns about the Middle East crisis, including:

 - European Confederation of Primary Care Paediatricians (ECPCP)